iRobotEducation/create3_docs/docs/setup/jetson.md

 ### E. Build ROS 2 from source

 !!!
 Attention
-    If you chose and performed the above "***Use `jetson-containers` ROS2 Galactic / ROS 2 Humble container***", you can skip this section
+    If you chose and performed the above "***Use `jetson-containers` ROS 2 Galactic / ROS 2 Humble container***", you can skip this section

 Jetson's BSP (JetPack 5) is based on Ubuntu 20.04.<br>
 Debian packages for ROS 2 Humble are currently only available for Ubuntu Jammy (22.04), so you would need to build from source if you need to natively install ROS 2 on Jetson.